rahibd/Busload/README.md

 License

-This project is licensed under MIT License.
+This project is licensed under GPL License.